amoslue/public-obsidian/README.md

 # amoslue's personal notes

-This this a note repository for a person who seldom study and take notes.
+This is a note repository for a person who seldom study and take notes.

 For visiting content online:
 [click here](https://amoslue.github.io/public-obsidian/)